outerbounds/ob-project-starter/README.md

 open a new branch, alter any parts of the system, push a pull request, and see what happens!
 All changes take effect only in your personal branch, so you can experiment safely ⚗️

+In addition, you can play with `HighlightTester`, a flow demonstrating *highlight cards*, aka cards shown on the overview page, in action.

 #### ➡️ For comprehensive documentation, see [the project section in the Outerbounds docs](https://docs.outerbounds.com)